alleetanner/code-teaching/site-build/content/_index.md

 ### University of Bristol ∙ Research Computing Training

 Welcome!
-My name is Alastair Tanner and I teach computing skills for the University of Bristol Research Software Engineering group.
-For more information about me and my colleagues, please see the _About_ section above.
+My name is Alastair Tanner and I teach computing skills with the University of Bristol Research Software Engineering group.

 On this page you will find my current courses.
-These are aimed at learners wishing to build their computing confidence, to gain a strong coding foundation, and to apply software engineering principles so that code is clean, reusable, efficient and makes sense to other human being.
+These are aimed at learners wishing to build their computing confidence and gain a strong coding foundation.
+We teach with software engineering principles at heart, so that code is clean, reusable, efficient and understandable.
 Our wider goals are to promote computer literacy within research, leading to better communication of methods, interpretation of results, and skillsharing within groups.
 We welcome everyone from beginners to experts, scientists to artists!

-Please see the sections below for my courses.

 {{< admonition type="tip" title="Introduction to the Command Line" open=false >}}
 ## [<i class="fa fa-dollar-sign"></i><i class="fa fa-chevron-right"></i> Introduction to the Command Line](https://alleetanner.github.io/intro-to-command-line/)